Ahwar/PeopleCounter-IoT-App-Intel-OpenVino/README.md

    ```

 ## What model to use
+For now we used pretrained intel model from Intel OpenVino Model Zoo. i.e `person-detection-retail-0013
+`.
+To get help about downloading that model from You can use this [OpenVino Model Downloader Guide](https://docs.openvinotoolkit.org/2019_R3/_tools_downloader_README.html#model_downloader_usage)

 It is up to you to decide on what model to use for the application.
 You need to find a model not already converted to Intermediate Representation format (i.e. not one of the Intel® Pre-Trained Models), convert it, and utilize the converted model in your application.